 Let’s see how to do it.

-First, click on the “Upsells” page.
+First, click on the “Upsells” page to start customizing your offer.

 Now, set the rules here.
 If the cart item is equal to 2, then the checkout upsell will be shown to users.